 1. I, [REDACTED] do hereby declare that I am a member in good standing of the Bar of the State of Florida.
 I graduated from the University of California at Berkeley School of Law (Boalt Hall) in 1993.
-After serving as a judicial clerk to the [REDACTED] in Sacramento, California, I was admitted to practice in California in 1995.
+After serving as a judicial clerk to the Hon.
+[REDACTED] in Sacramento, California, I was admitted to practice in California in 1995.
 I also am admitted to practice in all courts of the states of Minnesota and Florida, the Eighth, Eleventh, and Federal Circuit Courts of Appeals, and the U.S. District Courts for the Southern District of Florida, the District of Minnesota, and the Northern District of California.
 My bar admission status in California and Minnesota is currently inactive.
 I am currently employed as an Assistant United States Attorney in the Southern District of Florida and was so employed during all of the events described herein.

-2. I am the Assistant United States Attorney assigned to the investigation of Jeffrey Epstein.
+1. I am the Assistant United States Attorney assigned to the investigation of Jeffrey Epstein.
 The case was investigated by the Federal Bureau of Investigation ("FBI").
 The federal investigation was initiated in 2006 at the request of the Palm Beach Police Department ("PBPD") into allegations that Jeffrey Epstein and his personal assistants had used facilities of interstate commerce to induce young girls between the ages of thirteen and seventeen to engage in prostitution, amongst other offenses.

-PBPD had asked for federal assistance because of concerns regarding the manner in which the Palm Beach County State Attorney's Office ("State Attorney's Office") had handled the case.
-3. Throughout the investigation, when a victim was identified, victim notification letters were provided to her both from your Affiant and from the FBI's Victim-Witness Specialist.
+2. Throughout the investigation, when a victim was identified, victim notification letters were provided to her both from your Affiant and from the FBI's Victim-Witness Specialist.
 Attached hereto are copies of the letters provided to Bradley Edwards' three clients, [REDACTED] [F1](#).
-Your Affiant's letter to [REDACTED] was hand-delivered by the FBI agents (Ex.
+Your Affiant's letter to [REDACTED] was provided by the FBI.
+(Ex.
 1).
 Your Affiant's letter to [REDACTED] was hand-delivered by myself to [REDACTED] at the time that she was interviewed (Ex.
 2).
-Both [REDACTED] and [REDACTED] also received letters from the FBI's Victim-Witness Specialist, which were dispatched on January 8, 2008 (Exs.
+[F2](#) Both [REDACTED] and [REDACTED] also received letters from the FBI's Victim-Witness Specialist, which were sent on January 10, 2008 (Exs.
 3 & 4).
-[REDACTED] was initially identified in the PBPD's investigation.
-Her status as a victim of a federal offense was confirmed when she was interviewed by federal agents on May 28, 2008.
+[REDACTED] was identified via the FBI's investigation in 2007, but she initially refused to speak with investigators.
+[REDACTED]'s status as a victim of a federal offense was confirmed when she was interviewed by federal agents on May 28, 2008.
 The FBI's Victim-Witness Specialist sent a letter to [REDACTED] on May 30, 2008 (Ex.
 5).

-4. Throughout the investigation, the FBI agents, the FBI's Victim-Witness Specialist, and your Affiant had contact with [REDACTED] Attorney Edwards' other client, [REDACTED] was represented by counsel and, accordingly, all contact with [REDACTED] was made through that attorney.
+3. Throughout the investigation, the FBI agents, the FBI's Victim-Witness Specialist, and your Affiant had contact with [REDACTED] and [REDACTED].
+Attorney Edwards' other client, [REDACTED], was represented by counsel and, accordingly, all contact with [REDACTED] was made through that attorney.
 That attorney was James Eisenberg, and his fees were paid by Jeffrey Epstein, the target of the investigation.
-[F2](#)
+[F3](#)

-5. In the summer of 2007, Mr. Epstein and the U.S. Attorney's Office for the Southern District of Florida ("the Office") entered into negotiations to resolve the investigation.
+4. In the summer of 2007, Mr. Epstein and the U.S. Attorney's Office for the Southern District of Florida ("the Office") entered into negotiations to resolve the investigation.
 At that time, Mr. Epstein had been charged by the State of Florida with solicitation of prostitution, in violation of Florida Statutes § 796.07.
 Mr. Epstein's attorneys sought a global resolution of the matter.
 The United States subsequently agreed to defer federal prosecution in favor of prosecution by the State of Florida, so long as certain basic preconditions were met.
-One of the key objectives for the Government was to preserve a federal remedy for the young girls which Epstein had sexually exploited.
+One of the key objectives for the Government was to preserve a federal remedy for the young girls whom Epstein had sexually exploited.
 Thus, one condition of that agreement, notice of which was provided to the victims on July 9, 2008, is the following: